zalenix/portaldocs/portal-sdk/templates/top-designpatterns-resource-create.md

 ## Do
 -   Do put all the required fields on the first tab so the user has the option to quickly create your resource

+-   Mark required fields with the red asterisk

  - Include info bubbles if there are input fields that may not be immediately familiar to your customers